 Remember jurisdiction challenges have cost implications, and this has to be weighed up against any tactical reasons you may have for raising a challenge that may not be particularly sound.
 But even if your challenge is unsuccessful you must include in all correspondence afterwards a rider that you are participating in the adjudication under reservation of your jurisdiction challenge, if that is your intent.

-Previously the respondent could only submit defences that answered the issue outlined in the notice of adjudication.
+Respondents used to be limited to presenting defences that addressed the specific question raised in the notice of adjudication.
 Following on from a number of important cases between 2008 and 2010, however, this position has been altered.

 The respondent can now raise any defence to a claim referred by the other side.
 Essentially, they are no longer limited by the evidence or arguments submitted by the referring party.
-In compiling their counter-arguments they can look to any defence and evidence they deem to be appropriate to the case.
+They are free to draw on any defence or evidence they see fit when putting together their counter-arguments.
 For example, in quantum claims the respondent can raise counter claims.
-The adjudicator can’t decide or award these, but he must take them into consideration when determining the amount payable to the referring party when making his decision.
+This cannot be decided or awarded by the adjudicator, but the amount payable to the referring party must be taken into account when making a decision.
 Such an action may wipe out the referring party’s chances of recovering any of the claims advanced.

-3. Do answer any questions put forward by the adjudicator
+3. Answer any questions the adjudicator may have.

 Adjudicators can pose questions to the parties in order to clarify any issues put forward in the submissions.
-In this regard, it is important to answer the question put forward in a clear, succinct way.
-You also must provide answers within the deadlines provided, to prevent any arguments that you have failed to comply with a direction, thus rendering the adjudicator unable to take the submission into consideration.
+Answering the question put forth in this regard in a concise and clear manner is critical.
+Answers must be submitted on time to avoid the adjudicator believing that you failed to follow instructions and thus disqualifying your submission from consideration.
 This is, of course, a key consideration where clarification of a specific issue may assist the argument you are advancing.

-While we understand that disputes can cause stress levels to rocket, it is paramount that professional conduct is maintained by all personnel involved in the dispute throughout the adjudication process, particularly in the case of a hearing.
+All parties to a dispute should maintain professional conduct at all times during the adjudication process, especially during hearings.
+We understand that disputes can cause high levels of stress.
 It will not help your party’s case if you are seen to take matters personally or, conversely, to make personal attacks on the other side.

 To give your party the best chance of success, your case should be put forward in a reasoned manner, so it is helpful to stick to the facts of the dispute to avoid embellishment of arguments.
-This applies particularly to witness statements provided by those involved with direct experience of the contract works.
-It is not uncommon for a party’s case to crumble when witness evidence is given, as it is easier to distort the facts on paper than in a face-to-face hearing.
+This is especially true for testimonies from people who have been directly involved in the contract work itself.
+Witness testimony often causes a party’s case to fall apart because it is much easier to fabricate facts in writing than it is in person.